ros-drivers/urg_node/README.md

 #### Parameters

-Some YAML file examples are included in the launch folder, all the available parameters are listed in it with their default value.
+A YAML file example is included in the launch folder, all the available parameters are listed in it.
 For example (note that the serial_port is commented because you can't set a param with an empty string):
 ```
 urg_node:
   ros__parameters:
+    ip_address: "192.168.0.10"
+    ip_port: 10940
+    #serial_port: ""
+    serial_baud: 115200
+    laser_frame_id: laser
     angle_max: 3.14
     angle_min: -3.14
+    publish_intensity: false
+    publish_multiecho: false
     calibrate_time: false
     default_user_latency: 0
     diagnostics_tolerance: 0.05
     diagnostics_window_time: 5.0
     error_limit: 4
     get_detailed_status: false
-    ip_address: "192.168.0.10"
-    ip_port: 10940
-    laser_frame_id: laser
-    publish_intensity: false
-    publish_multiecho: false
-    serial_baud: 115200
-    #serial_port: ""
 ```

 To give parameters to urg_node :